sprkizard/srb2-lua-lib/game/Axis2D/Axis2D_README.txt

 Have fun!
-If this readme doesn't do a great job at explaining things, ask one of us on the MB or through any other means of contact you have for us!
+If this readme doesn't do a great job at explaining things, ask sprki_zard (Varren) on the MB, Discord, or through any other means of contact!